malahmadi8/remove_duplicate_images/README.md

 2- Check if the file is a valid image.

 - A valid image file should ends with one of the extension ('.png', '.jpg', '.jpeg', '.tiff', '.bmp', ‘.gif’).
-- Check if the image file is corrupted or contain an image.
+- Check if the image file is corrupted.

 3- Create a dictionary for the first image we want to compare